oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/1-demo-data.md

 /

 ```
-2. Paste the sql statements in worksheet.
-Click on **Run Script** icon.
+2. Paste the SQL statements in the worksheet.
+Click on the **Run Script** icon.

 **Note:** Expect to receive "ORA-00942 table or view does not exist" errors during the DROP TABLE command for the first execution of the script, but you should not see any other errors.